clulab/nlp-reading-group/conference_summaries/emnlp2018.md

 # BlackboxNLP Workshop

+This workshop is fantastic!
+Imo, many of the papers here are nicer than many conference publications.
-Proceedings for this workshop are here: http://aclweb.org/anthology/W18-5400
+Proceedings for this workshop are here: http://aclweb.org/anthology/W18-5400.

 ### Interpretable Structure Induction Via Sparse Attention